warrior-cravings/warrior-cravings.github.io/index.md

 ## First Step - Install Meteor

-The first step to using Meteor is to install it which can be found here [How To Install Meteor](https://docs.meteor.com/install.html).
+The first step to using meteor is to install it, which you can find here [How To Install Meteor](https://docs.meteor.com/install.html).

 ## Second Step - Create A Local Copy of the Template

 The next step is to create a local copy of this template on your computer.
-First go to our applications page, [Warrior Cravings Github Page](https://github.com/warrior-cravings/warrior-cravings), then click on the green "Code".
-Once inside the dropdown menu click on "Use This Template" to create a copy to your Github.
+First, go to our applications page, [Warrior Cravings Github Page](https://github.com/warrior-cravings/warrior-cravings), then click on the green "Code".
+Once inside the dropdown menu, click on "Use This Template" to create a copy to your Github.
 Then in your Github's Warrior-Cravings, click on "Code" again to open it up with the Github desktop to create a local copy.

 ## Third Step - Start The Web Page